aahmed-black-wolf/NOTY-TASK/README.md

 # React Todo App with Notifications API and Cypress Tests

-This repository contains a Todo application built using React and Cypress for testing.
+This repository contains a Todo application built using React, Cypress, Vite, and Tailwind CSS.
 The app allows you to manage your tasks with features such as adding, deleting, appending, and pausing tasks.
 It also leverages the Notifications API to provide timely reminders and notifications for your tasks.

 ## Key Features